LOUISVILLE, KY (WAVE) - Potholes. They are a drivers’ worst nightmare and are seemingly ubiquitous during the winter and spring.

-The crazy swings between warm and very cold temperatures cause asphalt to expand and contract respectively, eventually leading to cracks, weakening it and reducing its longevity.
+Crazy swings between warm and very cold temperatures cause asphalt to expand and contract respectively, eventually leading to cracks, weakening it, and reducing its longevity.

-Salt not only damages the road itself but it eats away at steel used to reinforce concrete.
+Salt not only damages the road itself but it can eat away at steel used to reinforce concrete.
 The Federal Highway Administration said that high chloride concentrations eat away at the coatings on steel surfaces.
-Delamination caused by the salt, when steel separates from its coating, and rust can ruin the structural integrity of the metal.
+Delamination caused by the salt, when steel separates from its coating and rust can ruin the structural integrity of the metal.

 Of course, to fix the problems that arise, the roads often need to be shut down.
 The best time for many crews to do this work is overnight to minimize the impact on travel.
 However, patches commonly used by road departments often do not bond and settle properly over a short time frame.
 “For potholes repairs, we try to patch all of our routes as we learn of pothole locations.
 When prioritizing work, routes with higher traffic volumes (such as interstates and parkways) are typically repaired first,” KYTC said.

 So if salt is so bad for roads, is there something else we can use?
 One batch of scientists at Drexel University had an interesting solution.
 Bacteria!
 No, they don’t want to sprinkle bacteria on roads before a winter storm.
 Their solution involves creating a type of concrete enhanced by particular bacteria which may be more resistant to damage.
 Calcium chloride, a common deicer, reacts with concrete helping to create a substance called calcium oxychloride that damages roadways.
 Their research shows that a bacteria, S. pasteurii, creates an enzyme that raises the pH of the material preventing the creation of calcium oxychloride when it’s treated with calcium chloride instead of creating limestone.